Toddlers Diarrhoea & IBS Connection

 • Irritability and mood changes

-• Reduced appetite during mealtimes, which in the long term could lead to poor weight gain
+• Reduced appetite during mealtimes, which could lead to poor weight gain

 • Time away from nursery or school